 - When you witness or experience:

-- o Threats of violence
+- $\circ$ Threats of violence

 - Assaults (for example: spitting, pushing, pinching, hitting with a hand, fist or object, kicking, grabbing, holding, choking, stabbing, etc.)

 - All injuries (scratches, bruises, sprains, fractures, etc.)

 - Hazards that may contribute to violence.
 For example:

 - Inadequate panic alarms

 - Inadequate training

-- o Potential weapons, e.g. metal bedpans
+- Potential weapons, e.g. metal bedpans

 - Actual weapons brought into workplace

-- o Increased patient census and/or acuity
+- Increased patient census and/or acuity

 - Insufficient staff

-Form for Reporting a Health an d Safety Hazard to Manager
+Form for Reporting a Health and Safety Hazard to Manager

-TO:(your direct manager)
+(your direct manager)

-nal Health and Safety Act (OHSA) to report to you any r defect in equipment which may endanger workers.
+I am required by the Occupational Health and Safety Act (OHSA) to report to you any hazard(s) and any absence of or defect in equipment which may endanger workers.

 The hazard(s) I am reporting is:

-Print Name Date
+Print Name

+Date